 In order to understand what’s going on it’s necessary to remove the top cover and take a closer look at the power jack.

-As you see on the picture below, the power jack is not seated correctly and separated from the laptop base.
+As you see on the picture below, the power connector is not seated correctly and separated from the case.

 In some cases it happens because the DC-IN power jack gets broken.